GeyserMC/Geyser/docs/events.md

 * **filter** - `List<Class<?>>`.
 Default {}.
 If set will only execute the event handler if the passed in filter to `triggerEvent` is null or matches any on this list.

-The `EventContext` will be discussed later. `MyCustomEvent` is the event defined previously.
+`MyCustomEvent` is the event defined previously.

 ### Anonymous Lambda